hasanqadri/CS4400_Databases/README.md

   >cd 4400-Phase3

 then use npm to install all of the required frameworks and extensions.
 Use this command to do it in one line:
-  >npm i body-parser cookie-parser debug express node-mysql jade morgan serve-favicon node-sass-middleware loglevel
+  >npm i body-parser cookie-parser debug express mysql jade morgan serve-favicon node-sass-middleware loglevel mocha

 Now you're done and can run the application.
 You need either setup MySQL or set the environment variables DB_HOST, DB_USER, DB_PASS to a valid MySQL installation.